Bluebird of happiness: In popular culture

 The character Luna from the 2012 video game and visual novel Zero Escape: Virtue's Last Reward wears a necklace with a caged bluebird, and the story is discussed in one ending.

 The titular bluebird of the song "Birds", from the 2013 album Government Plates by the experimental hip hop group Death Grips, is thought to be referencing Charles Bukowski's poem "Bluebird".
 In Bukowski's poem, the bluebird can represent vulnerability in general, or the vulnerability that Bukowski felt as a result of child abuse from his father.

 In the 2015 video game, “Ensemble Stars!”, the character Tsumugi Aoba is commonly referred to as the bluebird of happiness, as a pun on his last name.

 The bluebird is also mentioned by David Bowie in the song "Lazarus" from his 2016 album Blackstar.

 In the 2018 video game Red Dead Redemption 2, during the scene where John Marston builds the ranch at Beecher's Hope, a bluebird is seen perched next to the gang while they are hammering and nailing the wood.

 As a parallel, main characters relationship-analogy fairy tale, and an identically named, diegetic wind ensemble piece in which the main characters must play a dialog, in the 2018 anime movie Liz and the Blue Bird, a spinoff in the Sound!
 Euphonium franchise.

 In a cartoon from Gary Larson, the (absent) bluebird of happiness is mentioned as counterpart of the "chicken of depression".

 The character Meteion from the 2021 Final Fantasy XIV expansion pack Final Fantasy XIV: Endwalker is a blue-colored harpy-esque familiar who can transform herself into a blue-colored bird and has the power to read emotions.

 In Thatgamecompany's 2019 release Sky: Children of the Light, the Season of the Blue Bird seasonal story update, that ran from April 21, 2025 to July 6, 2025, is based on the 1908 play The Blue Bird by Belgian playwright and poet Maurice Maeterlinck.

-In 2021 Toby Fox released Chapter 2 of the video game Deltarune where after Berdly's second fight, Lancer says "The bluebird of crappiness.
-Fly high, bluebird.
-Fly high."
+Berdly, a character from the episodic video game Deltarune, is an anthropomorphic bluebird.
+Following a battle against Berdly in Chapter 2, Lancer refers to him as the "bluebird of crappiness".